 (b) organised business or government, depending on the sector concerned.
+(7) A member of the associated expression experimentation (7) (4)

 (7) A member of the essential services committee may be nominated to serve as an assessor in terms of subsections (4)(b) and (5)(b).